theophil-kroller/theophil-kroller.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a researcher and university lecturer working at the intersection of entrepreneurship and the green transition.

+My teaching focuses on helping students understand complex concepts and apply them in practical, reflective, and entrepreneurial contexts.
+I am particularly interested in teaching formats that connect theoretical clarity with real-world application, including case-based learning, problem-based learning, game-based learning and design thinking.

+Beyond regular teaching, I am involved in entrepreneurship education, public workshops, and student-centered innovation formats.

-Write your biography here.
-Tell the world about yourself.
+ld about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.